littlesamo/ACNH/README.md

 rose, white, rrYyWwbb  rate: 0.125
 ```
 #### If you stop here, these oranges can be bred together for a 6.25% chance at blue offspring.
-THe reds also have high chance of getting blue
 <details><summary> orange x orange (RrYYWwbb) -> 6.25% blue </summary>
 <p>